 If you provide us with information or personal data regarding another person, you assume the responsibility for complying with the applicable provisions of data protection legislation, and you must have obtained the consent thereof, as the case may be, and furthermore must notify said person of the way in which the BBVA Foundation shall use said information, as provided for in this Personal Data Protection Policy.

-Will the BBVA Foundation forward communications to you?
+Will the BBVA Foundation send you communications?

 How long will we store your personal data for?